blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Literature (of Ahl as-Sunnah).md

 	- A Biography of the Prophet of Islam (2 Vols.
 Set) by Mahdi Rizqullah Ahmad, translated by Syed Iqbal Zaheer, published by Darussalam
 		- Most Authentic, because it does source analysis)
 - For Western Readers
-	- Karen, Muhammad: A Biography of the Prophet (most important)
+	- "Muhammad: A Biography of the Prophet" by Karen Armstrong (most important)
-	- Karen, Muhammad: A Prophet for Our Time
+	- "Muhammad: A Prophet for Our Time" by Karen Armstrong

 - ChatGPT
 	- "In the Footsteps of the Prophet" by Tariq Ramadan